leftermv/ctf_writeups/THM/Agent Sudo.md

 chris
 ```

-- So we've got ourselves a pair of credentials: `james:{redacted}!`
+- So we've got ourselves a pair of credentials: `james:hackerrules!`

 - `sudo -l` has an interesting output, but let's focus on getting the 1st flag first.